What is ESG (Environmental, Social, and Governance)?

 Environmental, Social, and Governance (ESG) are the criteria that altogether establish the framework for assessing the impact of the sustainability and ethical practices of a company on its financial performance and operations.

-ESG factors can significantly impact the company’s financial performance.
+ESG factors can significantly impact a company’s financial performance.
 For example, Volkswagen’s emission’s scandal in 2015 cost the company $7 billion to cover the costs and more than $4 billion in penalties.
-Besides, the company’s stock experienced dramatic declines throughout the scandal.
+In addition, the company’s stock experienced dramatic declines throughout the scandal.

-The company’s environmental policies and its ability to mitigate the environmental risks may directly influence its financial performance.
-More governments around the world introduce strict environmental policies and the company’s inability to comply with the standards may result in significant penalties.
+The company’s environmental policies and its ability to mitigate environmental risks may directly influence its financial performance.
+More governments around the world are introducing strict environmental policies, and a company’s inability to comply with the standards may result in significant penalties.

-In addition, the company’s irresponsible environmental policy may damage the areas of the operations and subsequently limit the company’s operational capacity.
+In addition, the company’s irresponsible environmental policy may damage areas of its operations and subsequently limit the company’s operational capacity.